wyfo/dyn-fn/README.md

 ├─ dyn_async_fn_try_manual       3.997 ns      │ 19.17 ns      │ 4.485 ns      │ 4.564 ns      │ 163646  │ 167573504
 ╰─ dyn_async_trait               14.53 ns      │ 276.4 ns      │ 15.83 ns      │ 15.8 ns       │ 225942  │ 57841152
 ```

+## Next steps

+The implementation of this crate is in fact quite generalizable to all traits.
+The `storage` module should be extracted into its own `dyn_storage` crate, with a proc-macro to generate a custom `DynStorage` from a trait.

 [`higher_kinded_types`]: https://docs.rs/higher-kinded-types/0.3.0/higher_kinded_types/
 [current limitation]: https://github.com/rust-lang/rust/issues/77905